facile-it/paraunit/README.md

 ```

 ## Usage
-Paraunit starts as a Symfony console command, but it's provided through a bin launcher; you can run it like this:
+Paraunit starts as a Symfony console command, but it's provided through a bin launcher; you can run it like this:<br/>
+(assuming your composer's bin dir is `vendor/bin`)

-`bin/paraunit run`
+`vendor/bin/paraunit run`

 This command will launch all the tests in all your configured testsuites.